Welcome to the Enforcement Unit

 The purpose of the Probation Program is to monitor paramedics who have had their licenses placed on a probationary status due to sustained administrative discipline.
 EMSA’s Probation Program monitors and verify that public protection is being achieved and that the paramedics are adhering to the requirements of their probation orders.
 Paramedic probationers who violate their probation orders are subject to having their licenses revoked.

-If your license is currently placed on probation and you are required to submit Quarterly Reports, you can obtain a copy of the report here.
+If your license is currently placed on probation, you are required to submit a Paramedic Enforcement Unit Quarterly Report (PDF).

 Quarterly Reporting Periods